ginkgo-project/ginkgo/INSTALL.md

 Ginkgo adds the following additional switches to control what is being built:

-*   `-DGINKGO_DEVEL_TOOLS={ON, OFF}` sets up the build system for development (requires clang-format, will also download git-cmake-format), default is `OFF`.
+*   `-DGINKGO_DEVEL_TOOLS={ON, OFF}` sets up the build system for development (requires pre-commit, will also download the clang-format pre-commit hook), default is `OFF`.
 The default behavior installs a pre-commit hook, which disables git commits.
 If it is set to `ON`, a new pre-commit hook for formatting will be installed (enabling commits again).
 In both cases the